UbiquityDotNET/Llvm.NET/Samples/Kaleidoscope/Kaleidoscope.Runtime/Kaleidoscope-Runtime.md

 for ahead of time compilation.

 ## Kaleidoscope JIT engine
-The JIT engine used for Kaleidoscope is based on the Ubiquity.NET.Llvm OrcJit, which, unsurprisingly, uses the LLVM OrcJit functionality to provide On Request Compilation (ORC).
+The JIT engine used for Kaleidoscope is based on the Ubiquity.NET.Llvm OrcJIT v2, which, unsurprisingly, uses the LLVM OrcJit functionality to provide On Request Compilation (ORC).
 For most of the chapters, the JIT uses a moderately lazy compilation technique where the source language is parsed, converted to LLVM IR and submitted to the JIT engine.
 The JIT engine does not immediately generate native code from the module, however.
 Instead it stores the module, and whenever compiled code calls to a symbol exported by the IR module, it will then generate the native code for the function "on the fly".
 This has the advantage of not paying the price of